acep-uaf/WEC-Grid/docs/wecgrid/engine.md

   A farm aggregates one or more WEC devices.
 The farm‑to‑grid mapping is **one generator per farm** (not per device).
 Device‑level time‑series are downsampled to the grid resolution and aggregated.

 - **`WECGridDB`**
-  Encapsulates all DB operations (initialize schema, save simulations, query WEC‑Sim runs, etc.).
+  Encapsulates all DB operations (initialize schema, save simulations, query WEC-Sim runs, etc.).
 The Engine delegates all persistence here.

 - **`WECGridTime`**
   Stores start/end/resolution, and exposes `update()` to adjust the simulation window.